envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A:: A full binary tree says that a node has either 0 or 2 children, but never one child

 Q:: What properties does a perfect binary tree has?
-A:: 1.The number of total nodes doubles as we move down the tree
+A:: 1.
+The number of total nodes doubles as we move down the tree
-2.The number of nodes on the last level is equal to the sum of the number of nodes on all the other levels plus 1
+2. The number of nodes on the last level is equal to the sum of the number of nodes on all the other levels plus 1

 ```text
 Level 0: 2^0 = 1